 Quantum mechanical energy profiles were generated for dihedral angles in the Roche and Coverage sets.
-All calculations were carried out on the MQCAS, which employs the TorsionDrive software to compute each torsion energy profile using a wavefront propagation procedure, 62 described briefly here.
+All calculations were carried out on the MQCAS, which employs the TorsionDrive software to compute each torsion energy profile using a wavefront propagation procedure, 63 described briefly here.
 Multiple initial geometries were generated for each molecule via fragmenter and provided as input at the start of the procedure.
 Each input structure was energy-minimized with the selected torsion angle constrained to values on a 15° resolution grid, with QCArchive managing parallel job execution, and individual constrained optimizations handled by geomeTRIC/Psi4 as described above.
 At the conclusion of the constrained minimizations, the lowest-energy structure at each grid point was used to initiate new constrained minimizations at neighboring grid points.
 This cycle was repeated until the grid was fully populated with constrained minimization results and no new lowest-energy structures were found.
 In order to avoid pathologies such as bond-breaking that may occur when driving torsions into sterically hindered or high-energy regions, an upper energy limit was applied such that no constrained minimizations were started from structures with energies greater than 0.05 Hartrees (31.3 kcal/mol) above the minimum.

 The set of lowest-energy constrained minimized structures for each grid point was downloaded from the MQCAS and checked for bonding topology changes; calculations that contained such changes were discarded.
 In addition, any scans that included a frame with an internal hydrogen bond were discarded to avoid having strong intramolecular nonbonded interactions in the gas-phase QM energy, as they would lower the accuracy of the fitted parameters for condensed phase simulations.
-In future work, hydrogen-bonded dimers may be included along with intramolecularly hydrogen bonded conformers in order to assure a suitable balance.
-63 Hydrogen bonds were detected using the Baker Hubbard method (Angle(D-H..A) > 120 degrees and Dist(H..A) < 2.5 Å), as implemented in the MDTraj package.
-64 Details can be found in Supporting Information section 1.1.2.
+Our work also suggests that including conformations with intramolecular hydrogen bonds can adversely affect torsion fitting by conflating the effects of strong internal electrostatic interactions (which might not be well described by point charge electrostatics, especially without simultaneous refitting) into fitted torsions.
+In future work, hydrogen-bonded dimers may be included along with intramolecularly hydrogen bonded conformers in order to assure a suitable balance, which implies a need to include fitting the nonbonded and valence parameters together.
+Hydrogen bonds were detected using the Baker Hubbard method (Angle(D-H..A) > 120 degrees and Dist(H..A) < 2.5 Å), as implemented in the MDTraj package.
+Details can be found in Supporting Information section 1.1.3.